iraszl/ruby_llm/docs/_core_features/moderation.md

 *   How to integrate moderation into your application workflows.
 *   Best practices for content safety and user experience.

+## Why Use Moderation

+Content moderation serves as a crucial safety layer in applications that handle user-generated content.
+Here's why you should implement moderation before sending content to LLM providers:

+**Enforce Terms of Service**: Automatically screen user submissions against harmful or offensive content categories, ensuring your application maintains community standards and complies with your terms of service without manual review of every message.

+**Protect Provider Relationships**: Maintain good standing with LLM providers by pre-screening content before API calls.
+Submitting policy-violating content can result in API key suspension or account termination, disrupting your entire application.

+**Enable Proactive Monitoring**: Log and track potentially problematic user activity for review.
+This creates an audit trail for both automatic filtering and manual moderation workflows, helping you identify patterns and improve your content policies.

+**Reduce Unnecessary Costs**: Save money by avoiding LLM API calls that would be rejected anyway.
+Since moderation requests are typically free or very low cost compared to chat completions, screening content first prevents expensive calls for content that won't generate useful responses.

+By implementing moderation, you build a more robust, cost-effective, and compliant application that protects both your users and your business relationships.

 ## Basic Content Moderation

 The simplest way to moderate content is using the global `RubyLLM.moderate` method: